RETURN TO ODDS N' ENDS PAGE | E-MAIL ME

 Of course, things have changed since the Godzilla movies first came out.
 Japan

-is no longer a beaten foe, but an economic juggernaut and growing world power.
+is no longer a beaten foe, but an economic juggernaut and growing regional power.

 It no longer fears America as it once did, but competes against her, which is

-perhaps the reason the Godzilla genre died out (though they do continue to produce
+perhaps the reason the Godzilla genre died out.
+(Though they do continue to

-silly spin-offs, the genre has nowhere near the attraction it held earlier.)
+produce silly spin-offs, the genre has nowhere near the attraction it had forty

-Japan has outgrown its need for a metaphorical monster to placate and look to
+years ago.)
+Japan has outgrown its need for a metaphorical monster to placate

-for protection.
-It no longer fears Godzilla, and without that fear, Godzilla
+and look to for protection.
+It no longer fears Godzilla, and without that fear,

 TOP